venkayya/kafka_terraform/README.md

 ## Introduction

-This guide demonstrates how to create a kafka cluster with default size `3X3` and kerberos it with kerberos,
+This guide demonstrates how to create a kafka cluster with default size `3X3` also this will guide us on setting security for the cluster using kerberos and ssl.

-Kafka nodes - 3
+1. Kafka nodes - 3
-zookeeper nodes - 3
+2. zookeeper nodes - 3
-schema registry - 1
+3. schema registry - 1
-administrator node - 1
+4. administrator node - 1
-kerberos node - 1
+5. kerberos node - 1

 ## Prerequisites